haavardnk/IIA4217/_posts/2020-09-07-Airheater Control & Monitoring.md

 grid on
 ```

-## Labview
+## LabVIEW

-There is a total of three labview programs used for this report.
+There is a total of three LabVIEW programs used for this report.
 The main controller application which controls the air heater and sends log data to an OPC-UA server, the OPC-UA server and the OPC-UA client which reads from OPC-UA and transmits the data to an Azure SQL server.

 [![Labview-gui](img/projects/scada/view1gui.PNG){:class="img-responsive img-centered"}](https://raw.githubusercontent.com/haavardnk/IIA4217/gh-pages/img/projects/scada/view1gui.PNG){:target="_blank"}
 *Figure 6: GUI of controller application*